 Wet Avalanches

-Caused by melt or rain; usually slower but can be very large and heavy.
+Caused by melt or rain, usually slower but can be very large and heavy.
 Unpredictable when daytime warming occurs.

 Hazard Levels (1–5) — What They Mean

-3 — Considerable: Human-triggered avalanches likely on many steep slopes — require conservative decision-making and experienced partners.
+Human-triggered avalanches likely on many steep slopes — require conservative decision-making and experienced partners.

-4 — High: Large natural and human-triggered avalanches likely.
-Avoid exposed slopes; gate openings are often closed.
+Large natural and human-triggered avalanches likely.
+Avoid exposed slopes; gates are often closed.
+Do not travel in avalanche terrain.

 How Weather Affects the Snowpack

-New snow: Rapid loading increases the chance of slab formation, especially if it falls fast or is accompanied by wind.
+Rapid loading increases the chance of slab formation, especially if it falls fast or is accompanied by wind.

-Wind: Moves snow into leeward slopes creating dense slabs and windboard.
+Moves snow into leeward slopes creating dense slabs and windboard.
 Wind-loaded slopes are common trigger zones.

-Temperature changes: Warm periods can cause melting and wet snow problems; rapid cooling after wet periods can form crusts and persistent weak layers.
+Warm periods can cause melting and wet snow problems; rapid cooling after wet periods can form crusts and persistent weak layers.

-Rain: Strongly increases instability — even a short rain event can greatly raise avalanche hazard.
+Strongly increases instability — even a short rain event can greatly raise avalanche hazard.

 Snowpack Basics